dankuck/dankuck.github.io/_posts/2017-03-23-bolivian-free-market.md

 In the US, we are not used to the kind of corruption that happens in developing nations.
 But we think we are.

 Here political parties accuse each other of paying people to protest.
 In Bolivia, paid protesters work as a standard part of the political scene.
 When interviewed, they sometimes don't even know what they are protesting.
 They are just there to get in the way.
+This one is hard to prove, but it looks a lot like paid protesting.

 ### Line Holders

 To replace your expired government issued ID in Bolivia, you need to wait in line at a place like the DMV.
 So you wake up, have your tea, then head out the door at 8 to discover the line is already around the block.
 Some of these people have been waiting since 4 AM.
 You're in for a dull morning.

-The good news is, if you have the cash, you can buy a place near the front of the line.
+The good news is, if you have the cash, someone will sell you their place near the front of the line.
 Several of the people in line don't even need their ID's replaced.
 They're just waiting so they can sell their place to you.
 If you're too late for those people, you can probably still find someone.
-People are very willing to exchange convenience for money.
+Many people are willing to exchange convenience for cash.

 ### Professional Criers

 Each year on November 2nd, All Saints Day is celebrated with typical South American tardiness and flare.
-You get together with your family to visit the graves of the dearly departed and share a meal.
+You get together with your family to share a meal at the graves of your dearly departed kin.

 If you feel the need to cry, but you just can't muster up any tears, don't worry.
 At any moment you could be addressed by a lady offering to do it for you, for a small price.
 And the Beatles said money can't buy love.